Human Trafficking Facts & Indicators

 — US President Barack Obama, Jan.
 4, 2010

-- On June 1, 2012, the International Labor Organization (ILO) released its second global estimate of forced labor, (the equivalent of the U.S. Government’s umbrella term for trafficking in persons).
-Using improved methodology and greater sources of data, this report estimates that modern slavery around the world claims 20.9 million victims at any time.
+In June of 2017, the International Labor Organization (ILO) released its updated global estimate of forced labor, (the equivalent of the U.S. Government’s umbrella term for trafficking in persons).
+Using improved methodology, greater sources of data, and including forced marriage into the numbers, modern slavery around the world claims 40.3 million victims at any time.
+71% of the victims are female and 25% of the victims are children

 - In the last several years the global financial crisis has raised the specter of increased human trafficking around the world.